Dollar set for second week of gains as focus turns to Fed - Up News Info

 Article content

-Meanwhile, the euro traded flat over the period at $1.1772, unmoved by mixed French and German purchasing manager surveys.
-Surveys for the euro zone as a whole are due at 0800 GMT.
+Meanwhile, the euro traded flat over the period at $1.1772, unmoved by purchasing manager surveys coming out of France, Germany and the euro zone as a whole.

 Advertisement